208 Research Institute SMG

 Country of Origin: Germany

-Appears in: Candidates for Project 6.3A of the US JSSAP in the late 1980s and early 1990s.
+Appears in: Candidates for Project 6.3A of the US JSSAP in the 1980s.

 Notes: Though the HK-54A1 was rejected by the US military, US special operations units (especially the Navy’s SEALs) still felt that the HK-54A1 was a promising design; it just needed more work.
 The Pentagon therefore authorized the JSSAP 6.3A submachinegun project, and asked Heckler & Koch to further develop the HK-54A1 with input from the US special operations community as well as selected US firearms designers.
 The aim was to produce a submachinegun that could be placed in service by the mid-1990s, and possibly also usable by other troops as a PDW.